Mikescops/expressjs-starter-kit/README.md

 `npm install`

-Install gulp (and associated components) :

-`npm install --global gulp-cli gulp-rename gulp-clean-css gulp-minify`

-If you have an error when starting `gulp`, you may have to link it to your project :

-`npm link gulp`

-Do the previous command for each gulp addons.

 ## Launch project

+You can build assets with

+`npm run assets:build`

-You may start the project with
+then you may start the project with

-`node app`
+`npm run start`

-or use Gulp automation so that any modifications to files will reload the app and minify assets :
+or use Gulp automation so that any modifications to files will minify assets and reload the app :

-`gulp`
+`npm run assets:watch`

 Your project is accessible at [localhost:3000](http://localhost:3000).

 ## About design

 The administrative panel template is from [Ad.min](https://github.com/Mikescops/ad.min) which is a minimal admin template.

 ## Various documentation